 The Bank's interest rate risk is monitored on a daily basis and behavioural assumptions for indeterminate deposits as well as prepayment assumptions for significant loan portfolios have been implemented.
 The impact on net interest income of the banking book is simulated under various interest rate assumptions.
 Sensitivity is measured using the Earnings-at-Risk ('EaR') methodology.
-An increase or decrease by 25 basis points, the impact of increase/decrease on the Group's and the Bank's post-tax profit for the financial year end is estimated at RM4.9 million (2013: RM3.2 million).
+An increase or decrease by 25 basis points, the impact of increase/decrease on the Group's and the Bank's post-tax loss for the financial year end is estimated at RM5.9 million (2014: RM4.9 million).

 The Bank's foreign exchange risk is managed by matching the quantum and timing of cash flow of the foreign exchange lending with foreign exchange borrowing.
 The mismatch between currencies mainly arises from the Bank's short term foreign currencies lending and borrowing.
-The financial impact of appreciation or depreciation by 1% for each foreign currency exposure would result in a post-tax profit/loss of RM72,000 (2013: RM260,000) to the Group and the Bank.
+The financial impact of appreciation or depreciation by 1% for each foreign currency exposure would result in a post-tax profit/loss of RM62,000 (2014: RM72,000) to the Group and the Bank.